ETHOS-Labs-LLC/BYOS/docs/cosmos.md

 ![alt text](cosmos-media/black_logo.svg)

 OpenC3's **COSMOS** is a command-and-control system designed for small satellite missions.
-It is an evolution of the **COSMOS** software initially developed by Ball Aerospace, which has been widely used in the space industry for satellite command and control. **COSMOS** provides a comprehensive suite of tools for mission planning, telemetry and command processing, data analysis, and system simulation.
-Which makes it a versatile solution for managing space missions.
+It is an evolution of the **COSMOS** software initially developed by Ball Aerospace.
+It has been widely used in the space industry for satellite command and control. **COSMOS** provides a comprehensive suite of tools for mission planning, telemetry, and command processing, data analysis, and system simulation, which makes it a versatile solution for managing space missions.

 The transition to **OpenC3** represents a shift towards a more open and collaborative approach to space mission control software. **OpenC3** aims to foster a community where users and developers can contribute to the development and improvement of COSMOS, ensuring it remains a state-of-the-art tool for mission control.
 This open-source philosophy allows for greater innovation, adaptability, and cost efficiency, as users can customize the software to meet their specific mission requirements without the constraints of proprietary software licenses.

 **COSMOS** under **OpenC3** includes features such as:

-1. **Real-time telemetry processing:** It can process and display telemetry data in real time, allowing mission operators to monitor the status and health of their spacecraft.
+1. **Real-time telemetry processing:** It can process and display telemetry data in real-time, allowing mission operators to monitor the status and health of their spacecraft.
 2. **Command and control capabilities:** Operators can send commands to their spacecraft, automate command sequences, and ensure the safety and success of their missions.
 3. **Data analysis and visualization:** COSMOS provides tools for analyzing telemetry data, generating reports, and visualizing data trends, which are crucial for mission analysis and decision-making.
 4. **System simulation:** It can simulate spacecraft behavior and mission scenarios, helping teams test and validate their operations before execution.